 What are knee replacement alternatives?

 Fortunately, there are plenty of non-surgical and minimally invasive options out there to help people with knee pain regain control of their lives.
-Helpful treatments could include orthopaedic braces, physiotherapy, weight loss, or steroids for pain relief.
+Helpful treatments could include orthopedic braces, physiotherapy, weight loss, or steroids for pain relief.
 Here, however, we consider the benefits of stem cell therapy, one of the most promising and effective knee replacement alternatives to date.

 What is stem cell therapy?

 Stem cell therapy is frequently misunderstood as a dangerous or unethical treatment.
 In the context of addressing knee pain, this couldn’t be further from the truth.
 During treatment, stem cells are collected from the patient’s own fat cells or bone marrow.
 These cells are then injected into the knee joints.
-It is worth noting that the doctor will only ever use stem cells from the patient’s own body.
+It is worth noting that the doctor will only use stem cells from the patient’s own body.